Rolex and National GeographicThe “Ice Stupas” That Could Water the Himalaya

 Sure enough, Wangchuk’s prototype began to melt in April, watering a field of newly planted poplar trees.
 By June, when the regular glacial melt began to flow, the ice stupa was mostly gone.

 Now Wangchuk is laying a pipeline to build 50 more ice stupas.
-Each will supply 10 million liters of water a year and irrigate 25 acres of land.
+Each will supply 10 million litres of water a year and irrigate 25 acres of land.

 Word of his project has reached mountaintops across the world.
 Last year he built Europe’s first ice stupa, in the Swiss Alps, and this year he’ll work on refreezing a glacial lake in India to halt flash floods.